aldertzomer/wrangling-genomics/index.md

 > This lesson also assumes some familiarity with biological concepts, including the structure of DNA, nucleotide abbreviations, and the
 > concept of genomic variation within a population.
 >
-> This lesson has been modified to use the cocalc facilities from Utrecht University.
-If you want to setup and run your own Amazon instance see http://datacarpentry.org/
+> This lesson has been slightly modified to use the gemini server from Utrecht University starting with editionn 2024.
+If you want to setup and run your own Amazon instance see http://datacarpentry.org/ or explore your possibilities using the *Windows Subsystem for Linux* (WSL; Windows).
 {: .prereq}